Introduction to Database Replication (Types and Advantages)

 • By having multiple leader nodes, a multi-leader architecture can provide redundancy and ensure that the system remains available even if one or more nodes fail.
 It can also enable write scaling because write requests can be distributed across multiple nodes.

-No-leader replication
+No-leader Architecture

 Note: In the near future, we will discuss multi-leader in detail in a separate blog.